 To sum up, Synopsys is a leading provider of electronic design automation (EDA) software and services.
-Its products are used by designers of integrated circuits (ICs) to develop, simulate, and test the physical design of ICs before production, and then to test finished products.
+Its products are used by designers of integrated circuits (ICs) to develop, simulate, and test the physical design of ICs before production, and then to test finished products for bugs and security vulnerabilities.
 The company also provides semiconductor intellectual property (SIP), pre-designed circuits used as part of larger chips.
 Customers come from a variety of markets, but particularly the semiconductor and electronics manufacturing industries.

 Sales and Marketing